Michal-Atlas/DawnStorm/System/index.md

 **Stumbled** - creatures go at the end of initiative (in the order they were stumbled)

-**Short of Breath** - While you are short of breath, you can't use any *Maneuvers* with your actions that use the *Body* skill and no *Advanced Maneuvers* with actions using the *Soul* skill.
-If you fail an action you become *Exhausted* for the rest of the duration + *1 Round* or just *1 Round* if the *Out of Breath*'s duration is longer than a minute or 1 minute if over 1 hour.
+**Short of Breath** - While you are short of breath, you can't use any `Maneuvers` with your actions that use the `Body` skill and no *Advanced Maneuvers* with actions using the `Soul` skill.
+If you fail an action you become *Exhausted* for the rest of the duration + *1 Round* or just *1 Round* if the `Out of Breath`'s duration is longer than a minute or 1 minute if over 1 hour.

-**Exhausted** - You suffer a -2 on all rolls per level of Exhaustion as well as all the hindrances given by *Short of Breath*.
+**Exhausted** - You suffer a `-2` on all rolls per level of Exhaustion as well as all the hindrances given by `Short of Breath`.

 #### Out of Turn Actions

-## Building Enemies

-### Statblocks
+## Enemy Statblocks

-A statblock will contain pre-calculated stats for the most common level and will often contain a Range of stats a certain creature may be found at.

-#### Giant Rat

-Body:+6 & Soul:0 & Influence:0 & Fate:4

-**Skills:** Dex - Wall runner(8)

-**Attacks:** Claws - Short Slashing & Bite - Medium Stabbing